Advice for security managers of crowded places to improve their security stance

 If you use assistive technology (such as a screen reader) and need a version of this document in a more accessible format, please email email@example.com.
 Please tell us what format you need.
 It will help us if you say what assistive technology you use.

-The aim of this document is to provide advice to security managers of crowded places to improve their sites security stance and can be used as part of an escalation plan should there be a rise in the threat level.
+The aim of this document is to provide advice to security managers of crowded places to improve their sites security stance and can be used as part of an escalation plan during a rise in the threat level.
 There are a number of operational and tactical options you may wish to consider.

 Terrorism threat levels are designed to give a broad indication of the likelihood of a terrorist attack.
 They are based on the assessment of a range of factors including current intelligence, recent events and what is known about terrorist intentions and capabilities.